adriendupuis/exercise-cleaner/README.md

 ### TODO

-* `--solution`: Compile exercice's solution (by default, it compile the exercise itself)
 * Maybe use [symfony/console](https://packagist.org/packages/symfony/console) now that there is a .phar
 * Test with / Update for eZ Platform v3
-* Stop writing exercise with two 'c'
+* Stop writing "exercise" with two 'c'